KajetanWiacek/ConcertTicketsStore/README.md

 # Features
 - Authentication system (add new user and login)
 - Add concerts and price lists
-- Menage amount of tickets avalable for specific type
+- Manage amount of tickets avalable for specific type
 - Place orders for tickets

 # Technologies